 “With the confidence of the approval granted, we have provisioned to deliver stage 1A that will include 38 marina berths, a fuel dock, plus an enhanced marina building with amenities to ensure berth holders have everything they need as we progress our plans to deliver the first of the new buildings under the recently approved Development Application.

 “Stage 1A works can be undertaken immediately under an existing ‘wet’ approval and a recently granted Minor Works approval.
 The on-land works will see the establishment of a marina office with convenience store, chandlery and tour facilities, as well as a Gateway Marina display suite that will provide information to the community about the development, with works due to commence early in the New Year when trades resume.”

 Meanwhile, dredging of the Burnett Heads boat harbour continues in preparation to accommodate the first of the marina berths in the new year.

 “This is a considered, multi-staged development and we want the community to share the journey with us as we continue to work closely with Council and the community to progress the project over the next few years,” Mr Harvey said.

-Expressions of interest are already being sought for the first 58 marina berths that will be designed to accommodate single and multi-hull vessels up to 27 metres and commercial vessels up to 32 metres.
+Expressions of interest are already being sought for the first 38 marina berths that will be designed to accommodate single and multi-hull vessels up to 27 metres and commercial vessels up to 32 metres.
 In addition to berthing opportunities, Gateway Marina will also be a hub for a unique blend of maritime and tourism activities.

-“We are committed to sustainable development through criteria of environmental education and information, environmental management, safety and water quality within the marina,” said Mr Milne.
+“Environmental considerations have also played a big role throughout the planning process.
+We are committed to sustainable development through criteria of environmental education and information, environmental management, safety and water quality within the marina,” said Mr Milne.

 “Gateway Marina will be created in line with criteria outlined by the Clean Marina Program with Marina Industries Association of Australia (MIAA) which aligns with the internationally recognised ISO14001 Environmental Management Plan”.